 Back to Top

 What could have prevented all of this is independent self sufficient nations caring for their own, exclusively.
 Whether nations or families, independence and self sufficiency are the only viable long term solutions for families or nations.
 There is no other solution.
 Satan knows this and so do those at the top, over all the earth.
 That is why they got rid of it.
 They want us all dead.
-They knew that had to destroy our unity and mutual dependence based on a community of homogenous shared values and culture.
-No misxture of races and cultures and values, but a group who all see the same way and have a history together.
+They knew they had to destroy our unity and mutual dependence based on a community of homogenous shared values and culture.
+No mixture of races and cultures and values, but a group who all see the same way and have a history together.

 Small communities are the opposite of collectives, which is what nations are.
-Collectivism is the disease. small communities are humble modest places where wealth is limited to farming and what you can make with your own hands or with a blacksmith to help.
+Collectivism is the disease.
+Small communities are humble modest places where wealth is limited to farming and what you can make with your own hands or with a blacksmith to help.
 A simple, somewhat humble life style that keeps the desire for luxury to a minimum and keeps everyone in near to the same circumstance so that no one has much cause for getting jealous or envious or overly ambitious.